ghanmi-hamza/Facebook_Scraper/README.md

 $ git clone https://github.com/ghanmi-hamza/Facebook_Scraper.git
 $ python setup.py install
 ```
-GameSpot Crawler requires Webdriver to run.
+Facebook Crawler requires Webdriver to run.
 So Please make sure that Firefox is installed + geckodriver :
 - 1) Download  geckodriver from this link [geckodriver](https://github.com/mozilla/geckodriver/releases) and extract it.
 - 2) Place the path of geckodriver.exe in `myclass.py` in the `executable_path` variable.